-Preparing your manuscript for Manuscript Analysis
+Preparing your manuscript for Manuscript Analysis or Virtual Beta Reader

 Preparing your manuscript for best results

-Run Manuscript Analysis on a single document
+Run Manuscript Analysis or Virtual Beta Reader on a single document

 Check your manuscript’s word count